-Is Your Flower Garden Dangerous?
-Many common garden flowers are toxic.
+Many common and beloved garden flowers are poisonous.
 I grow most of them and have had no issues but information is power.

 A couple years back the news media did a sensationalized report on people complaining that big box stores did not have warning labels on the Foxglove plants and since then foxgloves have been massively demonized.